-Recurring Billing Or Recurring Transactions
+Recurring Billing or Recurring Transactions

 If a cardholder agrees to pay recurring transactions, the merchant is authorized to charge the payment card at predetermined intervals (such as monthly, quarterly, or yearly) for an ongoing basis.

-- Installment billing: Rather than pay the entire purchase amount with a single transaction, the cardholder is able to reimburse the merchant with smaller payments at predetermined intervals.
+Other types of recurring transactions happen with installment billing.
+Rather than pay the entire purchase amount with a single transaction, the cardholder is able to reimburse the merchant with smaller payments at predetermined intervals.
 Examples include a mortgage or other loan payment.

 Also referred to as: